benjamin-robertson/stdlib9_readiness_checker/README.md

 ## Description

 Puppet 8 requires upgrade to [stdlib 9][2].
-Stdlib 9 has removed many [deprecated functions][1], if these functions are still in use Puppet code will fail to compile after upgrading to stdlib 9.
+Stdlib 9 has removed many [deprecated functions][1], if these functions are still in use, Puppet code will fail to compile after upgrading to stdlib 9.

-Stdlib 9 should be be upgraded too prior to upgrading the Puppet 8.
+Stdlib should be be upgraded to stdlib 9.x> prior to upgrading to Puppet 8.
 Stdlib 9 is supported on Puppet 7.

 ## Setup